Everything You Need to Know About Dumbledore's Family for Fantastic Beasts 2

 In the final scene of Fantastic Beasts: The Crimes of Grindelwald, the second installment in J.K.
 Rowling’s five-film Fantastic Beasts franchise, dark wizard Gellert Grindelwald (Johnny Depp) reveals to Credence Barebone (Ezra Miller) that he is actually Aurelius Dumbledore, the long-lost brother of Albus Dumbledore (Jude Law).

-For many Harry Potter fans, this twist will likely come as a shock when weighed against everything that was revealed about Dumbledore’s family history in Harry Potter and the Deathly Hallows.
+For many Harry Potter fans, this twist will likely come as a shock.
+But it becomes even more complicated once you compare it against the timeline that Rowling laid out in Harry Potter and the Deathly Hallows.
 Let’s check the math of the Dumbledore family tree to see if there’s any way Credence could actually be Dumbledore’s brother—or if this is just another Rowling red herring.

 We know that Dumbledore is around 46 years old in Crimes of Grindelwald as Pottermore lists his birth year as 1881 and Crimes takes place just a few months after the December 1926 events of Fantastic Beasts and Where to Find Them.
 When we meet Credence in Fantastic Beasts and Where to Find Them, he is still living with his foster mother but nearing adulthood.
 If we assume that he is around 18 years old, that makes his birth year 1908 (give or take a year).